ejm714/scipy_proceedings/papers/emily_dorne/main.md

 3. Competition code is validated once with anticipated, clean data and static versions of Python package dependencies.
 In the real world things break and change; use requires basic robustness, testing and configurability.
 4. There is substantial variability in the clarity and organization of competition-winning code.
 Usable code requires others to be able to understand, maintain, and build on the codebase.

-An open-source Python package brings together these improvements to enable regularly generated predictions of cyanobacteria levels.
-To develop a package, we assessed model performance and efficiency opportunities, combined and iterated on the most useful pieces of the winning approaches into a single model, and simplified and restructured code to transform it into a runnable pipeline.
-The result is CyFi, a configurable code package capable of generating cyanobacteria predictions on new input data.
-CyFi is a clean, reproducible repository that incorporates open source best practices, including tests and continuous integration, and is ready for integration into state-level dashboards and decision-making processes.

-- [ ] TODO: move this sentence below & paragraph above

-The following sections describe in detail how user interviews and model experimentation informed the final package.

-## User interviews

-We conducted human-centered design interviews with subject matter experts and end users to design a package that optimally addresses on-the-ground user needs.
-Interviewees included representatives from California, New York, Georgia, Louisiana, Florida, and Michigan.
-These states were selected because they present a diversity of geographic locations, number of water bodies in the region, HAB severity, investment in HABs monitoring, and technical sophistication of current approaches.
-User interviews focused on understanding current water quality decision-making processes, including the data and tools used to support those decisions.
-Learnings were used to inform the format for surfacing predictions, priorities in model performance, and computational constraints.

-@tbl:interview_takeaways summarizes the core design decisions for CyFi that were rooted in insights from user interviews.
+While the end goal is regularly generated predictions of cyanobacteria levels surfaced in user-friendly dashboards to water quality managers, the intermediate requirement is a deployment-ready code package.
+This package is CyFi, a configurable, open-source Python library capable of generating cyanobacteria predictions on new input data.

-## Model experimentation
+### Model experimentation

-Additional model testing was conducted to determine which winning approaches were the most robust, accurate, and generalizable outside of the competition setting.
+CyFi was developed through an additional model experimentation phase, which combined and iterated on the most useful pieces from competition-winning models, and simplified and restructured code to transform it into a runnable pipeline.
+Additional model testing helped determine which winning approaches were the most robust, accurate, and generalizable outside of the competition setting.

 The table below summarizes the matrix of experiments that were conducted.
 Model experimentation informed key decisions around which data sources were used, how satellite imagery was selected and processed, and which target variable was used.

 :::{figure} model_experimentation.png
 :label: fig:experiments